Austin-FV/Austin-FV/README.md

 - 🎓 Graduated from the University of Guelph for Software Engineeing!
 - 🔭 I’m currently working on [Budgie, an Expense Tracker](https://github.com/Austin-FV/expense-tracker) which uses ASP.NET and MS SQL Server.
 - 🌱 I’m currently learning about the .NET ecosystem!
-- 📫 Check me out on [LinkedIn](https://www.linkedin.com/in/austin-fv/) as well!
+- 📫 Contact me on [LinkedIn](https://www.linkedin.com/in/austin-fv/) or austinfv01@gmail.com!

 <hr />